Oghma-Infinium/Ascensio/README.md

 ### Widescreen Fixes

-To Be Written

-### Controller and Gamepad Setup

-To Be Written
+At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator.
+Here you can enable the respective widescreen fixes for your monitor if needed.

 ## Playing the List

 ### Starting the Game

-To Be Written

-### In-Game MCM options

-To Be Written
+Ascensio includes [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) to allow players to skip the introduction entirely or play through it if you'd like.
+Once you are out of the starting cave, you are free to configure the (4-5?)
+MCMs however you wish.

 ## Updating the modlist

 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Ascensio/blob/main/CHANGELOG.md) and back up your saves.
 You may need to start a new game after certain updates.
 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Simply make sure your paths are the same and tick the `overwrite existing modlist` button.

+**Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

 *Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*